tanhaoqin/PyBrat/README.md

 Does the same thing as [Jia Hao's Brat](https://github.com/skewedlines/brat/) but it was developed separately.
 Who knows, maybe we have different bugs, give it a try.

+A local annotation feature has also been added.
+This feature saves your annotation onto a local .ann file which can be uploaded to brat along with your original copy of your text file.
+I'm assuming the TA would be more than happy to accept these files since they are probably going do export it from the online portal anyway.

 ## Introduction

 *Shameless ripoff of Jia Hao's README*